 DST was introduced retrospectively by the Finance Act 2020 as a temporary measure to address the challenges posed by the digital economy to international corporate taxation.

-It is intended that the DST will apply from April 2020.
-It is projected to raise £275m in its first year rising to £370m thereafter, making it a relatively small contribution to the UK Treasury’s overall tax revenue.
-It is nevertheless an important consideration for companies whose activities fall in scope.
-The parameters for how the DST will work in practice follow:
+Effective from 1 April 2020, DST is forecasted to raise £275m in its first year, with collection starting in 2021, rising to £370m thereafter, making it a relatively small contribution to the UK Treasury’s overall tax revenue but nevertheless an important consideration for companies whose activities fall in scope.

-o Online marketplace transactions will be considered to involve UK users if at least one of the parties is UK based, however the tax revenue charged will be reduced by 50% if the other user is located in a country with a similar tax to the DST.
+- Online marketplace transactions will be considered to involve UK users if at least one of the parties is UK based, however the tax revenue charged will be reduced by 50% if the other user is located in a country with a similar tax to the DST.

-o Advertising revenues will be considered to have derived from UK users when the advert is intended for UK audiences.
+- Advertising revenues will be considered to have derived from UK users when the advert is intended for UK audiences.

 - A ‘safe harbour’ principle is available for in-scope companies who operate low profit margins or losses, allowing such entities to use an alternative basis of charge to calculate their liabilities and effectively lead to a lower DST liability, or no liability if they are loss making.